FGM and breast ironing

 Free on-line training in FGM awareness is available at: www.fgmelearning.co.uk

-The National FGM Centre has developed a toolkit to help social workers carry out direct work with families and girls at risk of FGM, or who have undergone FGM.
+The National FGM Centre has developed a Direct Work Toolkit to help social workers carry out direct work with families and girls at risk of FGM, or who have undergone FGM.
 The toolkit provides plans for sessions aimed at children aged seven and older with separate activities for parents, carers and young people.
-An infographic showing the potential health consequences of FGM has also been published.
+The Centre has also published Guidance for Schools and Colleges that outlines what schools and colleges should consider and the action they should take when concerns are raised regarding a range of issues, including harmful practices such as FGM.

 The Serious Crime Act 2015 in England and Wales introduced a requirement for all regulated health and social care professionals (registrants) to report FGM found in girls under the age of 18 years.